 In order to attract top talent, we from time to time provide sign-on and retention compensation to external hires.
-In connection with the hire of Mr. Gupta in July 2017, we approved a one-time cash sign-on and retention bonus in the aggregate amount of \$550,000, \$150,000 of which was paid within 30 days after his employment start date, \$125,000 of which was paid within 30 days after the first anniversary of his employment start date, and the remaining \$275,000 of which was paid within 30 days after the second anniversary of his employment start date.
+In connection with the hire of Gautam Gupta in July 2017, we approved a cash sign-on and retention bonus in the aggregate amount of \$550,000, \$150,000 of which was paid within 30 days after his employment start date, \$125,000 of which was paid within 30 days after the first anniversary of his employment start date, and the remaining \$275,000 of which was paid within 30 days after the second anniversary of his employment start date.
 We believed that this sign-on and retention bonus arrangement was appropriate as an incentive to join us and to help retain Mr. Gupta through the second anniversary of his employment start date.

-In connection with the hire of Mr. Willerer in July 2019, we approved a one-time cash sign-on and retention bonus in the aggregate amount of \$190,000, \$95,000 of which was paid within 30 days after his employment start date, and the remaining \$95,000 of which is to be paid within 30 days after the first anniversary of his employment start date, subject to his continuous active employment with us through such anniversary date.
-We believed that this sign-on and retention bonus arrangement was appropriate as an incentive to join us and to help retain Mr. Willerer through the first anniversary of his employment start date

-In connection with the hire of Ms. Todaro in September 2019, we approved a cash sign-on and retention bonus in the aggregate amount of \$150,000, \$75,000 of which was paid within 30 days after her employment start date, and the remaining \$75,000 of which is to be paid within 30 days after the first anniversary of her employment start date, subject to her continuous active employment with us through such anniversary date.
+In connection with the hire of Julie Todaro in September 2019, we approved a cash sign-on and retention bonus in the aggregate amount of \$150,000, \$75,000 of which was paid within 30 days after her employment start date, and the remaining \$75,000 of which is to be paid within 30 days after the first anniversary of her employment start date, subject to her continuous active employment with us through such anniversary date.
 We believed that this sign-on and retention bonus arrangement was appropriate as an incentive to join us and to help retain Ms. Todaro through the first anniversary of her employment start date.

+In connection with the hire of Tom Willerer in July 2019, we approved a cash sign-on and retention bonus in the aggregate amount of \$190,000, \$95,000 of which was paid within 30 days after his employment start date, and the remaining \$95,000 of which is to be paid within 30 days after the first anniversary of his employment start date, subject to his continuous active employment with us through such anniversary date.
+We believed that this sign-on and retention bonus arrangement was appropriate as an incentive to join us and to help retain Mr. Willerer through the first anniversary of his employment start date.